A Cycle Ride to HDR: Semantics Aware Self-Supervised Framework for Unpaired LDR-to-HDR Image Reconstruction: Introduction

 High Dynamic Range (HDR)~\cite{artusi2019overview,mccann2011art} images capture a wider range of intensity values compared to their Low Dynamic Range (LDR) or Standard Dynamic Range (SDR) counterparts, which have a pixel bit depth of only $2^8$ intensity levels.
 From human vision perspective, LDR images are often not visually pleasing, while from the computer/robot vision applications perspective, they hold limited information.

-Most commercial devices produce and display LDR content, and some specialized hardware can support HDR, \eg, HDR cameras and sensors~\cite{kalra2024towards}, which can capture images with more than $256$ intensity levels, and HDR displays~\cite{cao2024perceptual}, which can display HDR intensity levels.
-Given that specialized hardware that captures HDR is expensive, researchers have been investigating approaches for accurate HDR reconstruction from LDR (\ie, inverse tone-mapping~\cite{wang2021deep}) using conventional non-learning methods and modern data-driven approaches.
+Most commercial devices produce and display LDR content, while some specialized hardware support HDR.
+For example, HDR cameras and sensors~\cite{kalra2024towards} can capture images with more than 256 intensity levels, and HDR displays~\cite{cao2024perceptual} can render a range beyond 256 intensity levels.
+Given that HDR-capable devices are expensive, researchers have been investigating approaches for accurate HDR reconstruction from LDR (\ie, inverse tone-mapping~\cite{wang2021deep}) using conventional non-learning methods and modern data-driven approaches.
 For display purposes, however, one often needs to tone-map~\cite{han2023high} the HDR content to LDR to fit the intensity range supported by standard hardware.